MicroStrategy/rest-api-docs/docs/common-workflows/manage-derived-element-objects/retrieve-a-derived-elements-definition.md

 - [Retrieve a Derived Element's Definition](#retrieve-a-derived-elements-definition)
 - [Retrieve a Derived Element's Definition within a Changeset](#retrieve-the-definition-of-a-derived-element-within-a-changeset)

-## Retrieve a Derived Element's Definition
+## Retrieve a derived element's definition

 You want to get the definition of a derived element that is defined by a list.
 The object ID of the derived element is `610B9CC14AD9DCB69F094C89D3B5480B` in the MicroStrategy Tutorial project.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.